-This is a shader which evaluates a coherent noise function (potentially summed over several octaves, giving fractal noise, sometimes known as a turbulence function).
+This is a shader that evaluates a coherent noise function (potentially summed over several octaves, giving fractal noise, sometimes known as a turbulence function).
 The output is between 0 to 1 (actually [0,1)), which can be used as input to several other shader nodes to produce various effects.
 This is useful for creating many real-world patterns (marble, granite, leather, etc.)

 A tutorial that covers different noise patterns can be found here.